cybertheory/pgmcp/README.md

 ### 🧠 MCP-Compatible Tool Interface

-* Define tools directly in your database via the `mcp_tools` table.
+- Define tools directly via the `mcp_tools` table
-* Each tool links to a `plpgsql` function, input/output schemas (JSON Schema), and optional role restrictions.
+- Each tool maps to a PostgreSQL function, with JSON Schema for inputs/outputs
-* Tools are callable via the unified dispatcher:
+- Callable with:
   ```sql
   SELECT call_tool('tool_name', '{"arg1": "value"}'::jsonb);
   ```